Autonomous Brownian gyrators: a study on gyrating characteristics: Abstract

 \section{Abstract}

-We study the nonequilibrium steady-state (NESS) dynamics of two-dimensional Brownian gyrators under harmonic and nonharmonic potentials via computer simulations and Fokker-Planck-equation analyses, while our nonharmonic cases feature a double-well potential and an isotropic quartic potential.
+We study the nonequilibrium steady-state (NESS) dynamics of two-dimensional Brownian gyrators under harmonic and nonharmonic potentials via computer simulations and analyses based on the Fokker-Planck equation, while our nonharmonic cases feature a double-well potential and an isotropic quartic potential.
 In particular, we report two simple methods that can help understand gyrating patterns.
-For harmonic potentials, we use the Fokker-Planck equation to survey the NESS dynamical characteristics, i.e., the NESS currents gyrate along the equiprobability contours and the stationary point coincides with the potential minimum.
+For harmonic potentials, we use the Fokker-Planck equation to survey the NESS dynamical characteristics, i.e., the NESS currents gyrate along the equiprobability contours and the stationary point of flow coincides with the potential minimum.
 As a contrast, the NESS results in our nonharmonic potentials show that these properties are largely absent, as the gyrating patterns are much distinct from those of corresponding probability distributions.
-Furthermore, we observe a critical case of the double-well potential, where the harmonic contribution to the gyrating pattern becomes absent, and the NESS currents do not circulate about the equipotential contours nearby the potential minima even at low temperatures.
+Furthermore, we observe a critical case of the double-well potential, where the harmonic contribution to the gyrating pattern becomes absent, and the NESS currents do not circulate about the equiprobability contours nearby the potential minima even at low temperatures.